cpske/ISP/assignment/week2/kucafe-instructions.md

 ### Purpose

-Practice project initialization, Github Flow, Pull Requests, merging conflicts, and using a task board.
+1. Practice project initialization, Github Flow, creating and responding to Pull Requests, and using a task board.

-Practice online communication, like a remote programming team.

-> For this exercise, students who took ISP last year cannot be team leader:
+2. Practice resolving merge conflicts.

 ### The Goal

 When your are done, "master" on your `ku-cafe` repo will contain:

 * `README.md` with **links** to the **5 sections** in the Menu.
-At the bottom of README are the names of your team members and their menu section. (see example)
   - when someone clicks on a link it should go *exactly* to the correct section of the menu file.
+* At the bottom of README are the names of your team members and their menu section. (see example)

-* `Menu.md` file containing **these 5 sections**
+* `Menu.md` file containing **these 5 sections** written on **one line**
   - Breakfast
   - Lunch
   - Dinner
   - Night Food
   - Beverages
-  - All sections must be **formatted consistently** with a) correct spelling, b) items in alphabetical order in each section, c) consistent pricing.

-* `Menu.md` contains hyperlinks to the 5 sections written as a single line, directly under the title line:
+  It should look like this:
   ```
-  KU Cafe Menu
+  KU Cafe Menu                                         <-- format as a heading

   Breakfast | Lunch | Dinner | Night Food | Beverages  <-- links to sections
   ```
+* All sections must be **formatted consistently** with a) correct spelling, b) items in alphabetical order in each section, c) consistent pricing.

 ## Evaluation Criteria